 However, the monetary value of data is continually increasing and drawing more and more people to hacking and data theft.
 Sophisticated tactics, outdated tech, missing patches, and the ingenuity of people have exposed weaknesses in WPA2’s defense and prompted the creation of WPA3.

 WPA3 is still fairly new and only really used by highly sensitive environments like governments and large corporations.
 But as more devices and infrastructure are built to accommodate WPA3, it will become more commonly used by smaller organizations.
-For now though, SMBs can stick to WPA2-Enterprise and SecureW2’s PKI services make it easy to implement, just see what our customers have to say.
+If you are considering adopting WPA3-Enterprise, check out our blog where we test all the operating systems against enterprise access points, and weigh the costs and benefits so you can learn if it’s right for your organization

 So how does this new network type improve upon past iterations, and how must your wireless network change to adapt to the upcoming standard in secure wireless?